GRNCheetah/CS5600-Project/README.md

 ## Setting up the Database

-To set up an empty database (`database.db`), rerun
+To set up empty databases (`database.db` and `users.db`), rerun

 `$ python init_db.py`

-The `database.db` file will be updated when clients use the application.
+The database files will be updated when clients use the application.